2010 Yuanshi County tractor attack: Attack

 At approximately 15:00, Li was in the process of using a loader to fill coal into a truck from Qianxian when the truck driver, Qian, accused Li of mixing in coal dust and gangue into the order.
 An argument broke out, which was broken up by the coal yard's owner, Zhang.
 Li subsequently re-entered the shovel loader and rammed a makeshift annex building, killing a resting customer inside.

 At 15:47, Li drove the loader out of the yard onto Jingyuan Road.
 After ramming into the wall of another nearby coal yard, the loader continued west, purposely ramming other vehicles and steering into pedestrians.
 At about 16:00, after driving two kilometres, Li turned south into the residential area of Nanzuo, where a street market was being held.
 In town, he crashed into parked vehicles and intentionally ran over small shops and pedestrians.

-A passersby jumped onto the tractor, and one stabbed the driver in an attempt to stop the attack.
-The killer tried to attack the passersby with a crowbar and a brick before being subdued.
+Several passersby intervened to stop the attack.
+A father-son pair, Wang Zhuhua and Wang Xiaobo, threw stones at the cab, with the young Wang climbing onto the cab, stabbing the driver with a cleaver, and remaining on the vehicle as it drove out of town back to the coal yard.
+The driver got out and tried to attack the passersby with a crowbar and a brick before being subdued, after a neighbour of the Wangs, Wang Xinjiang, threw a stone in his face.
 Eight of the victims died at the scene of the attack, while another three died in a hospital.
 The youngest victim was five years old.
-The rampage lasted for about an hour.
+The attack lasted for about an hour.